 If you’re taking Portuguese lessons in your home country, practice with your teacher.
 If you’re teaching yourself Portuguese through a workbook or app, find people online who will practice with you.
-There are dedicated sites for this such as WeSpeke.
+There are dedicated sites for this as you will see here.

 Most people won’t care if your Portuguese is awkward.
 People care about what you have to say, not how you say it.
 Imagine you’re at your first sit-down dinner in Brazil and your waiter mentions that he loves Antonio Carlos Jobim.
 If you’re able to chat with him about your favorite bossa nova songs, he’ll be interested…regardless of your grammatical fails.